Why Is My Tattoo Raised? Is It Normal & How To Fix It?

 1. Allergic Reaction

 An ink allergy is the most common culprit in tattoo raising.
 Tattoo inks consist of colorants combined with various additional components such as water, alcohol, solvents, preservatives, and binders (1).
 These ink particles frequently contain impurities that result from the manufacturing process of the colorants.
 This may cause allergic reactions to your skin, leading to raised, irritated, and itchy skin.
-This may occur right after you get inked or a few days later.
+A tattoo allergy may occur right after you get inked or a few days later.
 Additionally, some people may also be allergic to the latex gloves worn by the tattoo artist.
 Allergic reactions to latex may cause skin rashes, swelling, breathing issues, and severe allergic reactions (2).

 Debra, a lifestyle blogger, shares her experience of getting a raised tattoo due to allergic reactions caused by the tattoo ink.
 She had allergic contact dermatitis due to the black dye that had been added to the henna to make the tattoo darker and longer lasting.
 She writes, “It took two doctors and a dermatologist to find the correct ointment to make the welt go down and the itchiness stop (i).”